peclem/scientific-rag/README.md

 ## What I took away from it

-The biggest lesson was that the evaluation is harder and more important than the pipeline.
-Building hybrid retrieval with reranking and HyDE was the easy part.
-Getting trustworthy numbers, catching the prompt bug where the model invented page numbers, realizing the faithfulness metric was too strict, and understanding why the judge ranked an abstaining model highest, that is where I actually learned how these systems should be measured.
+Honestly, the pipeline itself was the easy part.
+Hybrid retrieval, the reranker, HyDE, those are mostly a case of connecting the right pieces.
+What actually took thought was the evaluation.
+Almost all of the bugs and surprises came from trying to get numbers I could trust: the prompt issue where the model made up page numbers, the faithfulness metric being too strict, and the judge scoring a model that refused to answer above one that answered properly.
+I went in expecting to spend my time on retrieval and ended up spending most of it on measurement, and that is probably where I learned the most.